lipicoder/rapidash/README.md

 # rapidash
-compute engine for index or factor
+compute framework for index or factor